-A five-member Port Commission is responsible for the operation, development, and maintenance activities of the Port of San Francisco (Port).
-Prior to 1993, the Port was owned by the State of California.
-At that time the Port vas transferred in turst to the City under the terms and conditions of legislation as radified by the electorate of the City.
+A five-member Port Commission is responsible for the operation, development, and maintenance activities of the Port of San Francisco (Port), Prior to 1969, the Port was owned by the State of California.
+At that time the Port was transferred in trust to the City under the terms and conditions of legislation as ratified by the electorate of the City.
 The State retains the right to amend, modify or revoke the transfer of lands in trust provided that it assumes all lawful obligations related to such lands.

-the Port to resolve a dispute concerning the City's collection of parking fine revenues from Port property.
+In 1996, the Department of Parking and Traffic (DPT) entered into an Annual Payment Agreement with the Port to resolve a dispute concerning the City's collection of parking fine revenues from Port property.
 Among other things, DPT agreed to pay the Port a guaranteed annual payment of \$1.2 million for 20 years commencing on July 1, 1997, for parking fine revenues collected from Port property.
 Thereafter, amounts remitted to the Port are based on actual ticket collections, net of administrative costs.
-In 1996, the Department of Parking and Traffic (DPT) entered into an Annual Payment Agreement with

 In connection with a mixed-use cruise terminal development project at Piers 30-32, and as approved by state legislation in 2001 (Assembly Bill No. 1389), a portion of Seawall Lot No. 330 was sold to a developer in 2004.
 The land was sold for \$9.3 million, slightly above its appraised fair value.
 Certain proceeds from the land sale (\$9 million) are restricted for the construction of a public plaza area called Brannan Street Wharf.
 The remainder of the proceeds from the land sale, together with certain residual receipts from the future sale of residential condominium units built on the land sold, is restricted for the construction of the cruise terminal.

 The Port is presently planning various development projects that involve a commitment to expend significant funds.
 Purchase commitments at June 30, 2005 were \$14.5 million for capital projects and \$1.1 million for general operating costs.
-Under an agreement with the San Francisco Bay Conservation and Development Commission (BCDC), the Port is committed to fund and expend up to \$30 million over 20 year period for pier removal, parks and plazas and other public access improvements.
+Under an agreement with the San Francisco Bay Conservation and Development Commission (BCDC), the Port is committed to fund and expend up to \$30 million over a 20 year period for pier removal, parks and plazas and other public access improvements.
 As of June